Community pharmacist support for patients leaving hospital

 “There have been some challenges with IT but we have overcome these.
 The pharmacy team think the system is great as it is safer, more secure and faster than sending faxes to community pharmacies, and will bring significant benefits to patient safety and experience as we roll out our referrals to community pharmacies.”

 Nationally, with rapid adoption across all 15 AHSNs, TCAM has the potential to save £13.8 million, reduce length of stay by 56,704 days and achieve 1,004 fewer readmissions in 2018-19.
 In 2019-20, savings of £28.8 million are projected, based on a reduction in length of stay of 113,406 days and 2,007 fewer readmissions.

-Our aim is to extend the spread of the TCAM programme by building on lessons learned and opportunities delivered through our work with the West Yorkshire and Harrogate ICS.
-We will work with partners to increase the number of patients referred to their community pharmacists for support resulting in safer patient care and quality improvement.
+We are extending the spread of the TCAM programme by building on lessons learned and opportunities delivered through our work across the Yorkshire and Humber region.
+We are working with partners to increase the number of patients referred to their community pharmacists for support resulting in safer patient care and quality improvement.

 For further information including if you are interested in implementing TCAM, contact Gareth Durling, TCAM Programme Manager, tel: 01924 664710 email: Gareth.firstname.lastname@example.org

 NICE Guideline NG5: Medicines optimisation: the safe and effective use of medicines